Photos and videos reveal crowded checkpoints, chaos at Kabul airport on day of the attack

 Before the attack

-Mohammad Paimani, a 27-year-old journalist, was one of hundreds of Afghans near Abbey gate on Thursday morning who had ignored days of warnings by the United States to avoid the airport.
+Mohammad Paimani, a 27-year-old journalist, was one of hundreds of Afghans near Abbey Gate on Thursday morning who had ignored days of warnings by the United States to avoid the airport.
 Hours before the attack, he shot a video showing large crowds in the area.

 A few feet away, Jon watched those trying to reach the other side of the canal to present their documents to American soldiers.
 Shortly before the blast, he took a photo showing throngs of people tightly packed into the small space and a child on the ledge next to military personnel.